tardate/LittleArduinoProjects/README.md

-# 335 Little Electronics and Arduino Projects
+# 336 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [MCP2200/Chaser](./Electronics101/MCP2200/Chaser) - using the MCP2200 GPIO from MacOSX.
-With great power comes great responsibility to blink LEDs.
+> Latest addition:sparkles: [Oscillators/ComparatorRelaxation](./Electronics101/Oscillators/ComparatorRelaxation) - test a classic comparator-based relaxation oscillator, modified for single-supply LM358 OpAmp.

 Just my collection of electronics projects, many involving an Arduino in one way or another.